callummcdougall/SERI-MATS-2023-Streamlit-pages/README.md

 $ pip install -e . # poetry install also should work
 ```

+We stored some large files in git history and need clean them up; try `git clone --depth 1 git@github.com:callummcdougall/SERI-MATS-2023-Streamlit-pages.git` if git clone is lagging.

-if you want to launch streamlit pages, run
+If you want to launch streamlit pages, run

 ```python
 pip install streamlit